Mark Free End of Cantilever Beam and its Impact on the Analysis & Design of Cantilever Beam

 5. This confirms that model B cantilever beam is wrongly "unmarked" as "both ends supported".

 ii.
-Detail Drawings
+RC Detail Drawings

 Click on detail drawings to review the beam detailing.